ycdesu/toy-mongo/README.md

 toy-mongo
 =========

-Try to implement mongodb internal data structure which includes index and extents.
+Try to implement mongodb internal data structure including index and extents.
 First of all, I implement a BTreeMap instead of applying JDK TreeMap.
 The JDK TreeMap is implemented using red-black tree, and it will have a large height if we have many, many nodes.
 Next, I will use [google's in-memory file system](https://github.com/google/jimfs) to store data.
 Each document